gher-uliege/gher-uliege.github.io/Diva-Workshops/2020/index.md

 Participants are expected to be partners of [SeaDataCloud](https://www.seadatanet.org/) or EMODnet [Chemistry](http://www.emodnet-chemistry.eu/), [Biology](http://www.emodnet-biology.eu/) or [Physics](https://www.emodnet-physics.eu/) lots.
 Other scientists or data managers may request an invitation by contacting the organisers.

-Priority will be given to those partners responsible for the Product preparation.

 ### Registration

-📧 The registration period is now closed.
+📧 The registration period is now closed and the accepted participants have been notified by email.
-Registered participants will soon receive a confirmation email.

 ### Accommodations

-<i class="fa fa-bed" aria-hidden="true"></i> Bologna is a very busy town and we recommend you book at the jotel before the end of 2019.
+<i class="fa fa-bed" aria-hidden="true"></i> Bologna is a very busy town and we recommend you book at the hotel before the end of 2019.
 [🔗 List of hotels](../assets/pdf/HOTELS-IN-BOLOGNA.pdf).

 ## Preliminary program

-The workshop will be focused on `DIVAnd` (n-dimensional interpolation).
+The workshop will be focused on [`DIVAnd`](https://github.com/gher-ulg/DIVAnd.jl) (n-dimensional interpolation).

 ### Monday (1/2 day)

 📍 Meeting point: Department of Physics and Astronomy, Viale Berti Pichat 6/2, Bologna at 1:00 PM.
 🕒 Meeting start: 1.30 PM

+The group will be split into 2 groups: *beginners* and *advanced* users.

-* Checking of installations (20 minutes)
+* Checking of installations
 * Beginners:
     * (Possibly continuation of checking of installation)
     * Introduction to Objective Analysis, Optimal Interpolation, and Variational Objective Analysis (Alexander Barth)
     * Basic Julia commands and major differences with MATLAB and Python (Alexander Barth)
 * Advanced users:
     * Multi Year Products and Ocean Monitoring Indicators: an overview for products consistency analysis and new data products generation (Simona Simoncelli)
     * New data products: how to use `DIVAnd` to produce sliding decades and derived information (Charles Troupin)

 ### Tuesday

-* Introduction to jupyter-notebook (Charles Troupin)
+* Introduction to [Jupyter Notebooks](https://jupyter.org/) (Charles Troupin)
 * Data import and data downloading (Charles Troupin)
 * Preparation of topography (Alexander Barth)
 * Estimate the noise-to-signal ratio (Jean-Marie Beckers)